danjac/blog-eo/posts/single-docker-file.md

 Dokku, as other PAAS offerings, can deploy by "guessing" the kind of deployment you have from your local files.
 For example if you have a **requirements.txt** file, Dokku will assume a Python application.
 If you have **package.json** it will try and run Node.
 This however gets a bit awkward when you have both Python and Node files, or some other combination, or if you have additional or specific steps you need to add to your build step.

 However Dokku will also auto-detect a Dockerfile and use that to build the production image.
 The advantage of using Dockerfile is that you can add exactly the steps you need, and is also portable: if I want to move from Dokku to some other provider, whether PAAS or, say, a Kubernetes pod, you can re-use your Dockerfile.
-As each step or layer is cached it makes for a fast build.
+As each step or layer is cached it also makes for a fast build.

 So what do I need for my production build?
 My typical side project has the following requirements: